 There are different categories of Menaje de Casa, but the ones which apply to most people moving to Mexico are these:

-Mexican Nationals: A Menaje de Casa exists for Mexican nationals living abroad who wish to bring back their goods and any work tools to Mexico.
+A special category of Menaje de Casa exists for Mexican nationals living abroad who wish to bring back their goods and any work tools to Mexico.
 Items imported under this regime are deemed a definitive import and do not need to be returned to their point of origin.

 Resident Visa vs Resident Card